1920 Great Britain Lions tour: New Zealand

 The British team played a three-Test series against New Zealand just as it did against Australia.
 Karl Ifwerson captained the Kiwis against the tourists.

 After losing their first game to Auckland, the tourists won all three Tests.

-In the Test at Wellington, the British were behind on the scoreboard 10-0, but made it 10-6 before Douglas Clark forced his way over the line for the match-winning try which Ben Gronow converted, giving the visitors an 11-10 victory.
+In the Test at Wellington, the British were behind on the scoreboard 10–0, but made it 10–6 before Douglas Clark forced his way over the line for the match-winning try which Ben Gronow converted, giving the visitors an 11–10 victory.

 The second Test was played in Christchurch on Saturday, 7 August, and was won by the tourists 19 points to 3.

+Both the game against Auckland and the final Test versus the Lions attracted nearly 40,000 spectators to Auckland's Domain ground – the biggest ever New Zealand sporting crowds to that time.

-Tuesday 3rd August the touring England side played a mid week match against a King Country XIII in Taumarunui in front of a 4000 strong Crowd at Taumarunui Domain.
-England won easily 47-3.
+Tuesday 3 August the touring England side played a mid week match against a King Country XIII in Taumarunui in front of a 4000 strong Crowd at Taumarunui Domain.
+England won easily 47–3.
 Wagstaffe scored twice in the first half for the visitors along with one a piece for Stockwell and Milne.
 Doran got one back for King Country.
-Half time score 16-3.
-In the 2nd spell, Stockwell scored 2 tries and Wagstaffe, Bowers, Doyle and Johnston one each. final score 47-3.
+The halftime score was 16–3.
+In the 2nd spell, Stockwell scored 2 tries and Wagstaffe, Bowers, Doyle and Johnston one each.
+The final score was 47–3.